IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - Similar politics as Kingfisher but can be more vocally anti Kevara.
 - Helping Eledeia by:
 	- supplying materials for the necromancy - she can get things more easily for the kite shop
-	- also give her somethig that helps KINGFISHER - tie to Zora's mystery?
+	- connections with Masons' Guild helping Kingfisher liaison - reluctantly helped arrange meetings
 - Got a small sample shipment of kite supplies from Kingswill Trading co a while ago, including a lightweight leaflet printer (actually automata controller).
 When Mettlewise asked her to modify Valespinner she used it.
 - Disowned from stonemasons, chip on her shoulder.
 Trying to prove herself and regain power (become a councillor).
 - Kite shop is a good way to keep an ear on the ground, but kind of resents doing menial labor.
 **Kareem**: half orc, 40s.
 Owner of Kareem's Beans
 - voice: gravelly, down to earth, uneducated.
+Fatherly, teddy-bear esque, a little too easily convinced.
 - has a prosthetic leg / walker chair made by wizard friend Eidola
 - ex adventurer, disabled in final battle against a worshipper of the Golden Lord (Giltstern)
 	- was in same party as Edith (orc ranger)